sunrise-choir/ssb-flumeview-sql/README.md

 A sql-based database for secure scuttlebutt, written in rust, with bindings to js

-This is conceptually very similar to a [flume-view](https://github.com/flumedb/flumedb#views) but it isn't compatible with the rest of flume.
+This is conceptually very similar to a [flume-view](https://github.com/flumedb/flumedb#views) but **it isn't a flume view that plugs into the rest of flume**.
 This module parses the [flume append only log file](https://github.com/flumedb/flumelog-offset) and inserts each message into a sql database.

 ## Features